 Simple English definitions for legal terms

-Read a random definition: joint work
+Read a random definition: exclusive sale

 Continuance: When people go to court, sometimes they need more time to get ready.
 A continuance is when the judge lets them delay the court case until a later date.
 This can happen if someone needs to find a witness or if new evidence is discovered.
 Judges try to be fair to everyone when deciding whether to give a continuance.
 Continuances are like postponements, but they can be for a longer time, and they are different from stays of proceedings, which delay the trial until something else happens.